MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.KeyVault/v3.3.1/Set-AzureRmKeyVaultAccessPolicy.md

 ```

 ### -EnabledForDeployment
-Enables the Microsoft.Compute resource provider to retrieve secrets from this key vault when this key vault is referenced in resource creation, for example when creating a virtual machine.
+Enables the Microsoft.Compute resource provider to retrieve secrets from this key vault when this key vault is referenced in resource creation, such as when you create a virtual machine.

 ```yaml
 Type: SwitchParameter